AllenMay/allenmay.github.io/about.md

 You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll) -->

-I have been part of the Information Technology / Computer Systems Engineering field for over 20 years.
-I have a wide variety of experience in networking, enterprise architecture support, database development and administration.
-But I always finds himself coming back to my true passion - working with modern web technologies that serve client or public interest.
+Allen has been part of the Information Technology / Computer Systems Engineering field for over 20 years.
+He’s has a wide variety of experience in networking, enterprise architecture support, database development and database administration.
+He has always found himself coming back to a true passion - working with modern web technologies that serve client or public interest.

-My breadth of knowledge spans across the Microsoft, Apple and Unix/Linux environments.
-I am comfortable with a Windows, Mac or a Linux desktop.
+His breadth of knowledge spans across the Microsoft, Apple and Unix/Linux environments.
+He’s comfortable working on a solutions using tools from a Windows, Mac or a Linux system.

-My depth of knowledge has been in PHP, C# and MS-SQL development.
-I have also spent a lot of time working with Perl scripting for automation and data conversion.
+His depth of knowledge has been in PHP, C# and MS-SQL development but he’s also developed extensive Perl applications for process automation and data conversion.
-I have spent a lot of time supporting and customizing SugarCRM (a php-based CRM web application) and WordPress (one of the most popular php-based blog/content management system)

-I would consider myself a "full stack" engineer, frequently I will build my servers, configure them to the needs of the application, and develop the applications needed for that project.
+He has been the exclusive project lead, administrator and developer for SugarCRM, the company customer relationship management solution.

+Allen is the exclusive administer and developer for the company Intranet.
+He initially built the Intranet into an ASP.NET C# solution but moved to WordPress to encourage outside departments to collaborate content management.

+He considers himself a “full stack” engineer - he is comfortable using his system engineering skills to build a project server then switch to database administrator role to install, configure and develop the database then switch roles again to a developer role to code needed for the project.